TEMPERAMENT TEMPERANCE TEMPER

 In November 1924, a Belgian Schooner in the St. Lawrence transferred a load of alcohol onto a barge owned and operated by a Captain Tremblay.
 On board with Capt.
 Tremblay were two of New York’s most prominent bootleggers.

-After receiving a tip that Tremblay was planning to smuggle the alcohol to the United States, the Quebec Liquor Commission police arrived to meet the boat and arrest everyone on board.
+After receiving a tip that Tremblay was planning to smuggle the alcohol into the United States, the Quebec Liquor Commission police arrived to meet the boat and arrest everyone on board.

 When they reached the dock, however, they found that Bisaillon had taken over, representing the federal government.
-The thieves audaciously marched off the barge and sailed away on a yatch waiting for them.
+The thieves audaciously marched off the barge and sailed away on a yacht waiting for them.

 Captain Tremblay was later arrested and charged with smuggling.
 He was released after paying a small fine.

 Bisaillon was charged with conspiracy.
 He’d also confessed to depositing all the customs duties into his private bank account, which would explain why he had a balance of $65,000 even though he had an annual salary of $2,300.
 Even with this damaging discovery, the Montreal judge acquitted Bisaillon of all charges.
 Even more incredible is that he kept his job as the chief customs officer in Montreal for the next ten months.

 THE KING BYNG AFFAIR